Will A Loft Conversion Add Value?

 So, will a loft conversion add value to a property?

 Loft conversions are one of the most useful ways to add value, with extra space coming high on the wish list of potential buyers.
 Loft conversions have the potential to add value by a large amount, but at the same time homeowners could be throwing money away if they get it wrong.
-Various factors come into play that determines whether a conversion will add value.
+Various factors come into play which determine whether a conversion will add value.
 The best way to grip onto a conclusion is by getting in touch with a few local estate agents to find out whether the conversion will benefit financially.
 The value will often depend on other houses in the area and whether they have a loft conversion or not.
 Additionally, over-developing the wrong property can be a costly mistake in terms of adding value.

 How much will a loft conversion cost?

 The pricing structure can vary drastically, depending on location and the complexity of the work.
 Basic conversions can start at around £10,000.
-This rises to £25,000 – £40,000 for a more complete conversion, perhaps with ensuite bathroom and with a dormer window, which changes the shape of a room considerably and maximises its living potential.
+This rises to £25,000 – £40,000 for a more complete conversion, perhaps with en-suite bathroom and with a dormer window, which changes the shape of a room considerably and maximises its living potential.

 Types of loft conversions